 - Link to a landing page that features a specific product, instead of a generic gateway page where users can begin the customization process.
 Learn more requirements for Shopping ads landing pages

 - Match customization options in your product data.
-Potential customers could be discouraged from buying your product, if the product on the landing page doesn't match the details in the ad, or if configuring the variant shown in the ad is difficult.
+Potential customers could be discouraged from buying your product, if the product on the landing page doesn't match the details in the ad or free listing, or if configuring the variant shown in the ad is difficult.

 Imagine you sell custom blinds made of wood or vinyl.
 If you submitted wood in the

-material attributes, people who click on your ads should be able to easily see and select wood on your landing page.
+material attributes, people who click on your ads and free listings should be able to easily see and select wood on your landing page.

 - Pre-select the right combination of customization options.
-People expect to easily find the product on your website that they saw in your ad.
+People expect to easily find the product on your website that they saw in your ad or free listing.
 Submit a link with URL parameters, so the correct option is already selected by default.
 If you don't already have URLs with product configurations that you can link to, you may be able to configure a product link according to the preset parameters.
 For example: http://example.com/landing_page.php?parameterA=123&meterB=456 Learn more about submitting links

 Provide accurate pricing

-People shopping online expect to purchase your product for the same amount they see in your ad.
+People shopping online expect to purchase your product for the same amount they see in your ad or listing.
 Inaccurate prices lead to a poor experience, and could cause potential customers to leave your website.
 Also, mismatching prices can cause your items or account to be disapproved.
 Learn more about item and account disapprovals

 - Submit the price a user will pay for a full product.
 If your product is made up of multiple components that aren't sold separately, don't submit the cost for one component.
 For example, if you're promoting a custom built couch, don't submit the price of the couch frame without the legs.
 If you're promoting a customized mug with logo, don't submit the price of a blank mug without the logo.